GuglielmoCerri/pytorch-dino-ai-game/README.md

     python src/process.py
     ```

-4. Train the AI model using the [train.ipynb](notebook/Train.ipynb) notebook
+4. Train and Test the AI model using the [train_test.ipynb](notebook/Train_Test.ipynb) notebook

+5. Watch the AI play the game using dino.py.
+The script automatically pressing the space bar based on the model's predictions.

+    ```shell
+    python src/dino.py
+    ```

 ## Contributing